 How To Go Around In Thailand

-Thailand is quite well connected with flights, buses, train and ferries to almost all cities and islands.
+Thailand is quite well connected with flights, buses, trains and ferries to almost all cities and islands.
 Public transport is usually quite cheap and the services are about average.
 Do not expect a lot of the price.

-There can be slight delays in schedule, crowded buses with little or no air conditioning.
+There can be slight delays in schedule, and crowded buses with little or no air conditioning.
 Sometimes you may encounter unclean bathrooms or bed sheets but don’t ponder over it for too long.
 Most of the mainland has excellent roadways and private taxis are available for long-distance rides as well.

 Most of the big and medium-sized cities in Thailand have at least a domestic airport and the flights are frequent and really cheap.
 If you book in advance, it may even cost you cheaper than a bus or railway.
 Some of the cities which have an airport include Phuket, Krabi, Surat Thani, Koh Samui, Chiang Mai, and Chiang Rai.